 Then I read somewhere that meditation can help.
-There seem to be many different techniques but the most links that showed up when I Googled talked about mindfulness.
+There seem to be many different methods, but the most talked about is mindfulness.
 Using this technique, you are encouraged to observe your wandering thoughts and simply be aware of each mental note as it arises.
 The intent being not to get involved with the thoughts or to judge them.

 Here’s my log from my recent attempt at mindfulness meditation.